 14. Avoid wearing jewelry that could produce a noise

 Jewelry makes for an attractive accessory but with it comes potential risks for someone who is being interviewed.

 Bangles and bracelets that are loose are potential sources of noise as you move your hands.
-This is will be distracting for the viewer.
+This will be distracting for the viewer.
 Necklaces are another potential noise hazard.
-If you are nervous you may touch your necklace and inadvertently create a noise.
+If you are nervous, you may touch your necklace and inadvertently create a noise.
 Another possibility is that a lavalier microphone clipped to the neckline of your dress may knock against your necklace.
-You may not hear anything but the taps and knocks will appear extremely loud on the recording.
+You may not hear anything, but the taps and knocks will appear extremely loud on the recording.